Gleyber Torres Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.08 team ERA ranks last across all league pitching staffs.
+- The Athletics pitching staff is 26th in the league with a collective eight strikeouts per nine innings.

-- Athletics pitchers combine to give up 118 total home runs at a rate of 1.5 per game (most in the league).
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.02).

-- In his most recent outing on Wednesday against the Cleveland Guardians, the right-hander went five innings, allowing four earned runs while surrendering nine hits.
+- The Athletics give up the most home runs in baseball (119 total, 1.5 per game).

-- In five games this season, the 29-year-old has an ERA of 4.21, with 10.5 strikeouts per nine innings.
-Opponents are batting .292 against him.
+- In his last time out on Thursday, the lefty tossed seven innings against the Cleveland Guardians, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.